4 types of dashboards: Operational, analytical, strategic & tactical

 Use a bar chart to:

-- Compare two or more values in the same category
+Compare two or more values in the same category

-- Show how different parts make a whole
+Show how parts contribute to a whole

-- Understand how different data sets relate to one another
+Understand relationships between different data sets

 Don't use a bar chart to:

-- Show just one value in a category
+Show a single value in a category

-- Display data that changes continuously
+Display data that changes continuously over time

 Best practices for bar chart visualizations